RACV Logo

 Day 1: Reykjavik

 Hallo!
-Welcome to Reykjavik, which lies just below the Arctic Circle.
+Welcome to Iceland.
+Your adventure begins in Reykjavik, which lies just below the Arctic Circle.
 The city sees around four hours of sunlight a day in winter and 22 hours or more in summer.
-Surrounded by volcanic peaks and crystalline ocean and boasting a vibrant arts and nightlife scene, Reykjavik's contrasts are utterly beguiling.
-Your adventure kicks off with a welcome meeting at 6 pm at your accommodation.
+Surrounded by volcanic peaks and crystalline ocean, this city boasts a vibrant arts and nightlife scene.
+You’ll have a welcome meeting at 6 pm at your accommodation tonight.
 If you arrive early, why not head to the National Museum, which depicts the history of Iceland from the ninth century – when the first Vikings from mainland Scandinavia arrived and settled – to the present day.
-Or perhaps join locals who gossip and chatter in the Laugardalslaug Geothermal Pool.
+Or join locals in the Laugardalslaug Geothermal Pool.

 Day 2: Golden Circle / Hvolsvollur Valley

 Make an early start to beat the crowds on the Golden Circle route.
 Head to Thingvellir National Park, home to the Parliament Plains and location of Iceland’s first parliament.
 Thingvellir also contains the Silfra fissure, where the North American and Eurasian tectonic plates are slowly pulling apart.
 The resulting gap is partly filled with fresh water and is clearly visible.
-From here head to the Geysir geothermal area, checking out Strokkur and watching as the geyser swells with blue water before erupting and shooting some 20-30 metres in the air.
-Be spellbound by the immense beauty and sheer power of the Gullfoss (Golden) double waterfall on the Hvita River, before proceeding to a remote farm in the Hvolsvollur region, our overnight stop for the night.
+From here, head to the Geysir geothermal area, checking out Strokkur and watching as the geyser swells with blue water before erupting and shooting 20 to 30 m in the air.
+See the immense beauty and sheer power of the Gullfoss (Golden) double waterfall on the Hvita River, before proceeding to a remote farm in the Hvolsvollur region – your home for the night.

 Day 3: South Coast / Jokulsarlon Glacier Lagoon

-Begin the day with a visit to breathtaking Seljalandsfoss waterfall, followed by Skogafoss waterfall.
-At 25-metres wide with a 60-metre drop, this waterfall roars.
-You can feel its power up close with a strenuous walk up a windy set of stairs up to a stunning viewpoint.
+You’ll start the day at the Seljalandsfoss and Skogafoss waterfalls – you can feel the power of Skogafoss up close at the viewpoint, with a strenuous walk up a windy set of stairs.
 The black sands and bizarre, rectangular rock formations of Reynisfjara are up next.
 The last stop of the day is the famous Jokulsarlon Glacier Lagoon.
-Make sure you head down to Diamond Beach, where some of the icebergs are washed onto the black sand.
-Your leader can help you book an optional walk on the mottled blue, grey and black face of one of the tongues of Europe's largest glaciers, the epic ice cap of Vatnajokull.
-From Jokulsarlon Glacier Lagoon it is not far to our overnight stay, located on another lagoon that is sheltered by a black sandbar.
+Make sure you head down to Diamond Beach, where some of the icebergs wash up onto the black sand.
+Maybe book the optional walk along the face of one of Europe's largest glaciers – the epic ice cap of Vatnajokull.

 Day 4: East Fjords / Modrudalur Valley

-Start the day by returning to the Jokulsarlon Glacier Lagoon.
-Cruise between jagged icebergs in an included boat tour.
-Then take a scenic drive along the rugged coast of the East Fjords.
-Enjoy spectacular views of high mountains, deep fjords, spectacular waterfalls, glaciers and quaint fishing villages.
-Make stops along the way at small but notable towns like Djupivogur, which became a member of the cittaslow movement in 2013 and is aiming to be the Happiest Town in Iceland, and drop by Egilsstadir, home to the mythic Lagarfljot Wyrm.
-Continue along mountain roads into the highland to the farm village of Modrudalur.
-At 469 metres (1539 feet) above sea level, Modrudalur is the highest inhabited place in Iceland, and snow can be seen almost year-round.
-Stretch your legs with a walk to the farm's church, built in 1949 by farmer Jon Adalsteinn Stefansson in memory of his wife.
-Spend the evening on this unique farm, which is small but rich in history.
+Return to Jokulsarlon Glacier Lagoon this morning to cruise between the jagged icebergs on a boat tour.
+Then, take a scenic drive along the rugged coast of the East Fjords.
+Enjoy the spectacular views of high mountains, deep fjords, waterfalls, glaciers and fishing villages.
+Make stops along the way at small but notable towns like Djupivogur, which became a member of the cittaslow movement in 2013 and is aiming to be the Happiest Town in Iceland.
+Drop by Egilsstadir – home to the mythic Lagarfljot Wyrm – then continue along mountain roads to the farm village of Modrudalur.
+At 469 m (1539 ft) above sea level, Modrudalur is the highest inhabited place in Iceland, and snow can be seen almost year-round.
+Stretch your legs with a walk to the farm's church, built in 1949 by farmer Jon Adalsteinn Stefansson in memory of his wife, then settle in for the night.

 Day 5: Lake Myvatn / Akureyri

-Set off for magnificent Dettifoss, Europe's mightiest waterfall at 100-metres wide and with a 45-metre drop into the craggy shores of Jokulsargljufur canyon below.
-It’s so powerful that it’s vibrations can be felt underfoot.
-Continue to volcanic Lake Myvatn.
-Next is Namaskard, where steam rises from the sulphuric terrain and it’s hard to believe you’re on Earth and not Mars.
-Take a walk around the lava stacks and caves of Dimmuborgir and then observe the massive pseudo craters of Skutustadir.
-Continue to the crescent shaped Godafoss waterfall, where legend says a lawmaker priest threw the idols of the Norse gods when Christianity became Iceland’s official religion in AD1000.
+Set off for Dettifoss – Europe's mightiest waterfall at 100-m wide and with a 45-m drop into the craggy shores of Jokulsargljufur canyon below.
+It’s so powerful that it’s vibrations can be felt underfoot!
+Continue to volcanic Lake Myvatn, then Namaskard, where steam rises from the sulphuric terrain.
+Walk around the lava stacks and caves of Dimmuborgir, then see the massive pseudo craters of Skutustadir.
+Continue to the crescent shaped Godafoss waterfall, where legend says a lawmaker priest threw the idols of the Norse gods when Christianity became Iceland’s official religion in AD 1000.
 Travel on to Akureyri and settle into your accommodation for the evening.

 Day 6: Akureyri / Snaefellsnes Peninsula

 Situated at the head of Iceland's longest fjord, Akureyri is the nation's second-largest city.
-Embark on a short walking tour of the town, taking in the striking church and other local sights.
-Later, continue to Snaefellsnes Peninsula, home to the magnificent Snaefellsjokull Glacier, which played a starring role in Jules Verne's 1864 novel Journey to the Centre of the Earth.
+This morning, embark on a short walking tour of the town, taking in the striking church and other local sights.
+Later, continue to Snaefellsnes Peninsula – home to the magnificent Snaefellsjokull Glacier, which played a starring role in Jules Verne's 1864 novel Journey to the Centre of the Earth.
 Next up is Lysuholslaug, where you can bathe in thermal pools (depending on the season) or check out the Icelandic horses grazing in the fields.
-Look forward to an included home-cooked dinner this evening.
+Tonight, you’ll join your group and hosts for a delicious home-cooked dinner.

 Day 7: Snaefellsnes Peninsula / Reykjavik

-Continue exploring the Snaefellsnes Peninsula, beginning with the white beach at Budir, then go on to Arnarstapi, where a short stroll along the coastal cliffs exposes you to rich bird life and other wonders of nature.
+Continue exploring the Snaefellsnes Peninsula, beginning with the white beach at Budir, then go on to Arnarstapi, where a short stroll along the coastal cliffs exposes you to rich bird life.
 Continue on to the basaltic pebble beach Djupalonssandur.
-In the afternoon head back to Reykjavik to complete your circuit of Iceland.
-You may wish to book an optional whale watching tour for late afternoon if you are here between May and December.
-The rest of the evening is yours for the taking.
-Perhaps head out for dinner with your fellow travellers and toast with a glass of Brennivin, a savoury schnapps.
+In the afternoon, head back to Reykjavik to complete your circuit of Iceland.
+You may wish to book an optional whale watching tour for later this afternoon if you’re here between May and December.
+The rest of the evening is yours to maybe head out to dinner with your fellow travellers and toast with a glass of Brennivin (a savoury schnapps) to a wonderful adventure.

 Day 8: Reykjavik